Narathiwat Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 The forecast shows a transition between VFR and IFR conditions.
 Pilots should monitor the forecast closely and have an alternate airport plan.
 Expected weather includes: Thunderstorm Rain.
-Temporary IFR conditions are forecast with Thunderstorm Rain between 06:00Z and 13:00Z.
+Temporary IFR conditions are forecast with Thunderstorm Rain between 06:00Z and 15:00Z.

 Pilot Recommendations

 Conditions are favorable for visual flight.
+The narrow temperature-dewpoint spread creates risk of fog formation, particularly during evening and early morning hours.
 The forecast indicates conditions may deteriorate.
 Ensure you have fuel reserves and a viable alternate airport.

 This briefing is generated from real-time METAR and TAF data.
 Always verify with official sources before flight.